-In accordance with the Credit Institutions Act, the internal audit organisation is governed by the Supervisory Board, and the members of the Audit Committee participate in the execution of this task in their capacity as members of the Supervisory Board.
-Assigning the right of oversight to the Audit Committee is contrary to these legal requirements.
+In accordance with the Credit Institutions Act, the internal audit organisation is governed by the Supervisory Board, and assigning powers of oversight to the Audit Committee would run contrary to these statutory requirements.
+The former members of the Audit Committee participate in the execution of this task in their capacity as members of the Supervisory Board.